aporia-records/APORIA-Works-Registration/README.md

 APORIA Works Registration is a PHP library for reading, writing and manipulating CISAC Common Works Registration (CWR) v2.1R7 and v2.2 files.
 Aporia has been using this library in a production environment as a method of sending registrations to MusicMark and CMRRA directly from a Filemaker database since late 2016.

+You can also find the most recent version posted here: http://aporia-records.com/awr/

 The APORIA Works Registration library is distributed under the terms of the GNU General Public License.
 You can redistribute it and/or modify it under the terms of the GNU GPL as published by the Free Software Foundation.
 Visit http://www.gnu.org/licenses/ for more information.

 **Please contact me at the above email address if you would like to license this work on terms that differ from the GPL.**